Career of Cristiano Ronaldo: UEFA Euro 2016

 Ronaldo scored five goals, including a hat-trick against Armenia, in the qualification for Euro 2016.
-With the only goal in another win over Armenia on 14 November 2014, he reached 23 goals in the UEFA European Championship, including qualifying matches, to become the competition's all-time leading goal scorer.
-At the start of the tournament, Ronaldo failed to convert his chances in Portugal's draws against Iceland and Austria, despite taking 20 shots on goal.
-In the latter match, he overtook Figo as Portugal's most capped player with his 128th international appearance, which ended scoreless after he missed a penalty in the second half.
-With two goals in the last match of the group stage, a 3–3 draw against Hungary, Ronaldo became the first player to score in four European Championships, having made a record 17 appearances in the tournament.
-Although placed third in their group behind Hungary and Iceland, his team qualified for the knockout round as a result of the competition's newly expanded format, despite not winning any of their games.
+With the only goal in another win over Armenia on 14 November 2014, he reached 23 career goals in Euro tournaments, including qualifying matches, to become the competition's all-time leading goal scorer.
+At the start of the tournament, Ronaldo failed to score during Portugal's draws against Iceland and Austria, despite taking 20 shots on goal.
+The match against Austria was his 128th international appearance, which saw him overtake Figo as Portugal's most capped player.
+With two goals in the last match of the group stage, a 3–3 draw against Hungary, Ronaldo became the first player to score in four Euros, having made a record 17 appearances in the tournament.

-In Portugal's first knockout match, Ronaldo's only attempt on goal was parried by Croatia's goalkeeper Danijel Subašić into the path of Ricardo Quaresma, whose finish then secured a 1–0 win late in extra time.
-After his team progressed past Poland on penalties, with Ronaldo scoring Portugal's opening penalty, he became the first player to participate in three European Championship semi-finals; he scored the opener in a 2–0 win against Wales, equalling Michel Platini as the competition's all-time top scorer with nine goals.
-In the final against hosts France, Ronaldo was forced off after just 25 minutes following a challenge from Dimitri Payet, despite multiple treatments and attempts to play on, he was stretchered off the pitch and replaced by Quaresma.
-During extra time, substitute Eder scored in the 109th minute to earn Portugal a 1–0 victory.
-As team captain, Ronaldo lifted the trophy in celebration of his country's first triumph in a major tournament.
-He was awarded the Silver Boot as the joint second-highest goalscorer, with three goals and three assists, and was named to the team of the tournament for the third time in his career.

-Following the Euro 2016 success, Ronaldo played his first professional match on his home island of Madeira on 28 March 2017 at age 32, opening a 2–3 friendly defeat to Sweden at the Estádio dos Barreiros.
-With the goal, he tied with Miroslav Klose on 71 goals as the third-highest scoring European in international football.
+Portugal ultimately progressed to the final, where they faced France.
+Ronaldo left the pitch injured after 25 minutes following a tackle from Dimitri Payet.
+During extra time, Eder scored to earn Portugal a 1–0 win, the country's first victory in a major tournament.
+Ronaldo was awarded the Silver Boot as the joint second-highest goalscorer, with three goals and three assists, and was named to the team of the tournament for the third time in his career.
+Following Euro 2016, Ronaldo played his first professional match on his home island of Madeira on 28 March 2017, a 3–2 friendly loss to Sweden at the Estádio dos Barreiros.